MarcinD12/RobotArm/README.md

 - 2x Cytron Maker Drive MX1508
 - 3x Old car seat motor
 - Step-Down Converter XL4015
-- 3x AS5600 to be mounted
+- 3x AS5600

 ## How it works:
 Very simple steering by reading which buttons are pressed and basing on that PWM signal is sent to motor driver.
-The longer button is pressed then bigger is that channel duty.
+The longer button is pressed then higher is that channel duty.
+Analog signal is read from encoders and prevents moving over the limits.
 There is very simple algorithm that prevents from very hard breaking rotation by decrementing signal to 0.

 ## To do:
-- Redesign main axis mount (now is just put on bearing so it is very unstable)
-- Add encoders
+- Add encoders 2/3 done
 - Add attachment-probably gripper
+- redesign arm parts connectors(badly designed mounting holes, too weak parts)
+- replace prototype wires
+- increase encoders accuracy(poor connections, signal is unstable)